Byron1z/network-file-shares-and-permissions-B1z/README.md

   <img src="https://i.imgur.com/wYS7Ok7.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  4. Set the following permissions (share the folder)
+  4. Set the following permissions (share the folder) from DC-1.

+  Go to the location of the folder, right-click, Properties -> Sharing -> Share..., then type the name of the group you want to give File Permissions.

   a.
 Folder: “read access”, Group: “Domain Users”, Permission: “Read”
 </p>